IMetZach/bedrock-server/README.md

 sudo ./minecraft_launcher.sh <server name>
 ```

-Then on your server navigate to where ever you pointed the base_dir to and you'll see a folder named after your games and your cofig files in it.
+Then on your server navigate to where ever you pointed the base_dir to and you'll see a folder named after your games and your config files in it.
 You can then do:

 ```
 sudo docker ps